 Needs more time to work, but the mechanism is not as complicated since the information is taken from the electronic image of the scene.

-DSLRs had phase detection autofocus, making them faster and more accurate than mirrorless, which used contrast-based detection.
-However, most cameras use hybrid AF these days, taking advantage of both systems.
+DSLRs had phase detection autofocus, making them faster and more accurate than mirrorless cameras, which used contrast-based detection.
+However, most cameras nowadays use hybrid AF, taking advantage of both systems.

-Like Canon with its Dual Pixel AF, each brand has developed its technology.
+Each brand has developed its technology, like Canon, with its Dual Pixel AF.
 Continuous AF and eye detection technology have made creators’ lives easier, allowing them to film and take pictures without worrying about focus.

 Types of autofocus